twsouthwick/Open-XML-SDK/CONTRIBUTING.md

 For our general contributing guidelines please see [our dotnet/runtime contributing guide](https://github.com/dotnet/runtime/blob/master/CONTRIBUTING.md).

+## Scope

+This project's main aim is to provide a low-level infrastructure for reading and writing Word/Excel/PowerPoint documents.
+The project itself is very large due to all the specialized types to provide type-safety for accessing parts and elements.
+Below are the guidelines for the projects within the repo:

+- `DocumentFormat.OpenXml`: This project is the core project.
+Its sole focus is on reading and writing the documents themselves.
+  > For historical reasons, this project contains behavior that would otherwise fit in higher levels, but for now will be grandfathered in.
+As time goes on, these behaviors will probably be moved into other assemblies to more clearly stay in line with the layering described here.
+- `DocumentFormat.OpenXml.Features`: A collection of features that build on top of the file format level and provide some nice to have features for quality of life improvements.
+  > This may be scoped further to `DocumentFormat.OpenXml.Features.[DocumentType]` such as `DocumentFormat.OpenXml.Features.Word` as people will often be focused on a single type of document and won't care about the features for other document types.
+- `DocumentFormat.OpenXml.Features.[FeatureName]`: This pattern will be used to provide features that may require a large amount of additional behavior or data to enable appropriately and wholly (such as `DocumentFormat.OpenXml.Linq` [to be renamed]).

+Some questions that are considered when identifying where a new feature should go:

+- Does this facillitate reading/writing the file format? `DocumentFormat.OpenXml`
+- Does this provide functionality to aid developers? `DocumentFormat.OpenXml.Features`
+- Does this provide functionality that

+The decision to break the functionality into assemblies for layers are the following:

+- Provide a more pay-for-play model.
+People should only carry the functionality they care about
+- Enable scenarios like AOT better that do attempt to reduce unused pathways, but for best results require well-layered approaches

+#### Open Questions

+There are still some open questions regarding scoping, including the following:

+- Do we want to scope things to document types? i.e. `DocumentFormat.OpenXml.Word`?
+- Do we want to move strongly types types out into a separate layer?

 ## Prerequisites

 The only prerequisite for building, testing, and deploying from this repository